-Overcharging is one cause of battery failure, and is most often caused by a malfunctioning voltage regulator.
+Overcharging is the number one cause of battery failure, and is most often caused by a malfunctioning voltage regulator.

 Excessive heat is the result of overcharging.
 Overheating causes the plates to warp which can damage separators and cause a short circuit within a cell.
-This bubbling and gassing of the electrolyte can wash the active material from the plates, reducing the battery's capacity or causing an internal short.
+This resultant bubbling and gassing of the electrolyte can wash the active material from the plates, reducing the battery's capacity or causing an internal short.

-Undercharging or Discharged
+Undercharging

 Undercharging can cause a type of sulfate to develop on the plates.
-The sulfate reduces battery capacity and causes strains in the positive plates which cause plate buckling.
+The sulfate causes strains in the positive plates which results in plate buckling.
 Buckled plates can pinch the separators and cause a short circuit.
+An undercharged battery is not only unable to deliver power, but may freeze (see Table 7-1).

-Furthermore, an undercharged battery is not only unable to deliver power, but may freeze (see Table 7-1).
+Table 7-1 Battery Freeze Points

-Table 7-1.
-Battery Freeze Points
+State of Charge Specific Freeze Point

-State of Charge Specific Gravity Freeze Point °F (°C)
+State of Charge Gravity °F °C

-100% 1.26 -70 (-57)
+100% 1.26 -70 -57

-75% 1.23 -36 (-38)
+75% 1.23 -39 -38

-50% 1.20 -15 (-26)
+50% 1.20 -16 -26

-25% 1.17 -2 (-19)
+25% 1.17 -2 -19

-0% 1.11 18 (-8)
+DISCHARGED 1.11 +17 -8